scotttesler/migurt/README.md

 ## Configuration

-migrt parses environment variables from a `.env` file when `process.env.NODE_ENV != 'production'`.
+migurt parses environment variables from a `.env` file when `process.env.NODE_ENV != 'production'`.

 Below are the environment variables and their defaults.